vegaprotocol/specs/specs/0004-settlement-at-instrument-expiry.md

 - [ ] check it happens with the first and only the first price that is valid per the oracle definition
 - [ ] check mark price is updated
 - [ ] check mark to market settlement happens correctly
+- [ ] settlement at expiry only ever happens  once

 ## Implementation note / boundaries